-- 1. Reporting time pay to non-exempt is owed when you report to work at your regularly scheduled time, but you are not put to work or are given less than half the usual or scheduled day's work.
-In this case, you will be paid for at least half of the hours you were scheduled to work, but never less than two hours pay, and never more than four hours pay. - 2.
-Reporting time pay is also owed if you are required to report to work a second time in any one (1) workday and are given less than two (2) hours work on the second reporting.
+- Reporting time pay to non-exempt is owed when you report to work at your regularly scheduled time, but you are given less than half the usual or scheduled day's work.
+In this case, you will be paid for at least half of the hours you were scheduled to work, but never less than two hours pay, and never more than four hours pay. - Reporting time pay is also owed if you are required to report to work a second time in any one (1) workday and are given less than two (2) hours work on the second reporting.
 In this case you will receive at least two (2) hours pay for the second appearance.